Are you looking for SEO for Blogger blog to rank higher in search engines?

 There are many ways to optimize your blog post for search engines.

 I have enlisted below 19 useful and easy tips you can apply now on your BlogSpot blog and individual posts to rank higher in search engines.

 On-Page SEO Strategies

 1- Start With Keyword Research

 The term Keywords refers to the words, a group of words, or small phrases people use as a query to get relevant information from the search engines.
 Your blog is the place where this information holds.
 Search engines crawl the blog pages and put this information in front of end-users.

 The simple way to tell the search engines about the relevance of your content is to include the keywords on it in a smarter way.
 This helps search engines to get the pertinence of your blog against the search queries users make.

-Keywords are the first and the most important factors of the SEO.
+Keywords are the first and most important factors of SEO.
 Top bloggers spend a major part of their productive time on keyword research.
 They try to accumulate keywords with high search volume and low competition.
 They further use these when they create content around these keywords.